capytaine/capytaine/docs/index.rst

 Capytaine is a Python package for the simulation of the interaction between water waves and floating bodies in frequency domain.

-It is build around a full rewrite of the open source Boundary Element Method (BEM) solver Nemoh_ for the linear potential flow wave theory.
+It is built around a full rewrite of the open source Boundary Element Method (BEM) solver Nemoh_ for the linear potential flow wave theory.

 Latest release: |release| (|today|).